greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-use-debuggers_1_1.md

+---
+weight: 2
+date: '2025-06-12'
+title: How To Use Debuggers 1 1
+aliases:
+- /docs/how-to-use-debuggers_1_1/
+description: ''
+linkTitle: How To Use Debuggers 1 1
+type: docs
+---

 # How to Use Debuggers With Zammad

 There is not much explanation needed on how to code.
 But there always comes the time where you get stuck.
 We made